-Economic events affecting the U.S. economy, such as the general negative performance of the real estate sector, disruptions in the labor market (including labor shortages and unemployment), stock market volatility (including volatility as a result of the recent outbreak of hostilities between Russia and Ukraine) and other impacts of the coronavirus pandemic, could cause our stockholders to seek to sell their shares to us pursuant to our share repurchase plan at a time when such events are adversely affecting the performance of our assets.
+Economic events affecting the U.S. economy, such as the general negative performance of the real estate sector, could cause our stockholders to seek to sell their shares to us pursuant to our share repurchase plan at a time when such events are adversely affecting the performance of our assets.
 Even if we decide to satisfy all resulting repurchase requests, our cash flow could be materially adversely affected.
 In addition, if we determine to sell assets to satisfy repurchase requests, we may not be able to realize the return on such assets that we may have been able to achieve had we sold at a more favorable time, and our results of operations and financial condition, including, without limitation, breadth of our portfolio by property type and location, could be materially adversely affected.

-The amount of distributions we may make to our stockholders is uncertain, and we may be unable to generate sufficient cash flows from our operations to make distributions to our stockholders at any time in the future.
+The amount and source of distributions we may make to our stockholders is uncertain, and we may be unable to generate sufficient cash flows from our operations to make distributions to our stockholders at any time in the future.

-Our ability to make distributions to our stockholders may be adversely affected by a number of factors, including the risk factors described in this prospectus.
-Our investments may not generate sufficient income to make distributions to our stockholders.
+We have not established a minimum distribution payment level, and our ability to make distributions to our stockholders may be adversely affected by a number of factors, including the risk factors described in this prospectus.
+Because we currently have no properties and have not identified any properties to acquire with the proceeds of this offering, we may not generate sufficient income to make distributions to our stockholders.
 Our board of directors will make determinations regarding distributions based upon, among other factors, our financial performance, debt service obligations, debt covenants, REIT qualification and tax requirements and capital expenditure requirements.
 Among the factors that could impair our ability to make distributions to our stockholders are:

-- changes in the economy, including as a result of the coronavirus pandemic; - our inability to invest the proceeds from sales of our shares on a timely basis in income-producing properties; - our inability to realize attractive risk-adjusted returns on our investments; - · high levels of expenses or reduced revenues that reduce our cash flow or non-cash earnings; and - defaults in our investment portfolio or decreases in the value of our investments.
+- the limited size of our portfolio in the early stages of our development; - our inability to invest the proceeds from sales of our shares on a timely basis in income-producing properties; - our inability to realize attractive risk-adjusted returns on our investments; - · high levels of expenses or reduced revenues that reduce our cash flow or non-cash earnings; and - defaults in our investment portfolio or decreases in the value of our investments.